 Artie Kornfeld, erstwhile MM manager, strolls the Woodstock grounds with Michael Lang.

-As tempted as I was to throw in the towel, some unknowable force (divine intervention redux?) compelled me to fast-forward and rewind the entire tape like five times in a row, turn the machine on and off thrice, eject the cartridge and put it back in the machine, unplug the machine from the wall and plug it back in again, cross my fingers, and make the sign of the cross . . . at which point the digital gods blessed a miracle pass of "Laurie's" that captured the entire performance error-free!
-"Magical Bay" kept up its stiff resistance until I had to return the machine; it merits a remake down the road.
+As tempted as I was to throw in the towel, some unknowable force (divine intervention redux?) compelled me to fast-forward and rewind the entire tape some five times in a row, turn the machine on and off thrice, eject the cartridge and put it back in the machine, unplug the machine from the wall and plug it back in again, cross my fingers, and make the sign of the cross . . . at which point the digital gods blessed a miracle pass of "Laurie's" that captured the entire three-minute performance error-free!
+"Magical Bay" kept up its stiff resistance until I had to return the machine; it merits a complete remake somewhere down the road.

-In any event, after a weekend's worth of beating my head against the wall, I now had a hard-won transfer of "Laurie's" to show for it, ready for mastering!
+In any event, after a weekend's worth of beating my head against the wall, I now had a hard-won transfer of "Laurie's" to show for my efforts, ready for mastering!
 Was dame fortune smiling on me again?
 Apparently so, because, not 24 hours later, I received a contact email from Craigslist regarding a Dean Soltero electric guitar that I'd listed for sale.
 "Well, it's a damn shame I'm not in LA right now 'cuz I'd buy that guitar," it began, "I do get down there every month or 6 weeks for work.
 If I do, and it's still there, I'll buy it for sure.
 My name is Mark. xxx-xxx-xxxx.
 Keep me in mind.
 I'll look for your ad in a few weeks before my next trip down.
 Hopefully it'll be there."
 The sender's signature included a link to "Mark Fuller Mastering."
 Aha!
 I visited his website and discovered a batch of before and after samples that sounded pretty damned good by anyone’s standards.
 A light bulb went off in my head.
-"Tell ya what," I replied, "If you'll master one song, I'll hold that guitar for you till you make it down to LA."
+"Tell ya what," I emailed back, "If you'll master one song, I'll hold that guitar for you till you make it down to LA."
 I trust you can guess the rest.

 So, how'd it turn out?
 So much for dull and lifeless—this revitalized "Laurie's" captures a moment when we were vying to become the next big thing.
-It's definitely a big improvement over what we had.
+It's definitely a major improvement over what we had.

 A rackful of "holy grail" mastering gear.